alejandraberbesi/TLAC_model/README.md

 Goal: Nlp and transfer learning to predict literary categories of books.

-Does Hugging face library + BETO produce better results?
+Does transformers library-->BETO pre-trained model produce better results?

 Input: text with the descriptions of the books.